Military history of Japan: Edo period (1603–1867)

-This period was one of relative peace under the authority of the Tokugawa shogunate, a forced peace that was maintained through a variety of measures that weakened the daimyōs and ensured their loyalty to the shogunate.
+This period was one of relative peace under the authority of the Tokugawa shōgunate, a forced peace that was maintained through a variety of measures that weakened the daimyōs and ensured their loyalty to the shōgunate.
 Since 1660, Japan had 200 years of peace with no major domestic or foreign conflicts.
 The Tokugawa peace was ruptured only rarely and briefly prior to the violence that surrounded the Meiji Restoration of the 1860s.

 The lack of warfare caused the samurai to increasingly become courtiers, bureaucrats, and administrators rather than warriors.
-The conduct of samurai served as role model behavior for the other social classes.
+The conduct of samurai served as role-model behavior for the other social classes.

 Miyamoto Musashi was one of the most famous Japanese swordsman, philosopher, strategist, writer and rōnin who lived from 1584 to 1645.
 He became the Kensei (sword saint) of Japan.
 He had a unique double-bladed swordsmanship (Nito-Ichi-ryū) and an undefeated record in 61 duels.
 He wrote the classic Japanese martial arts literature The Book of Five Rings and Dokkōdō (The Path of Aloneness).

-The Tokugawa Shogunate enforced the policy of Sakoku ("closed country"), which prohibited most foreign contact and trade between 1641 and 1853.
+The Tokugawa shōgunate enforced the policy of Sakoku ("closed country"), which prohibited most foreign contact and trade between 1641 and 1853.
 Under the policy, most foreign nationals were barred from entering Japan and common Japanese people couldn't leave.
-By restricting the daimyōs' ability to trade with foreign ships coming to Japan or pursue trade opportunities overseas, the Tokugawa shogunate could ensure none would become powerful enough to challenge its supremacy.
+By restricting the daimyōs' ability to trade with foreign ships coming to Japan or pursue trade opportunities overseas, the Tokugawa shōgunate could ensure none would become powerful enough to challenge its supremacy.

-The Siege of Osaka, which took place in 1614–1615, was essentially the last gasp for Toyotomi Hideyori, heir to Hideyoshi, and an alliance of clans and other elements who opposed the shogunate.
+The Siege of Osaka, which took place in 1614–1615, was essentially the last gasp for Toyotomi Hideyori, heir to Hideyoshi, and an alliance of clans and other elements who opposed the shōgunate.
 A samurai battle on a grand scale, in terms of strategy, scale, methods employed, and the political causes behind it, this is widely considered the final conflict of the Sengoku period.